nasa/fprime/Svc/Framer/docs/sdd.md

 </div>

-The `fileDownlink` instance sends a sequence of file packets, representing complete file, to the `framer` instance.
+The `fileDownlink` instance sends a sequence of file packets, representing a complete file, to the `framer` instance.
 The sending happens in the following sequence:

 1. `fileDownlink` sends a buffer _B_ containing a file packet.